ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread. This is called the stage. Use the menu to see other pages.

 Node (N): Has the tumor spread to the lymph nodes in the back of the abdomen (retroperitoneum)?

 Metastasis (M): Has the cancer spread to other parts of the body?
 If so, where and how much?

 Serum tumor marker (S): Are the serum tumor markers AFP, beta-hCG, and LDH (see Diagnosis) elevated?
 If so, how high are they?

 The results are combined to determine the stage of cancer for each person.
 There are 3 stages of testicular cancer: stages I, II, and III (1, 2, and 3).
 The stage provides a common way of describing how advanced the cancer is so that doctors can work together to plan the best treatment.
 Stage I is the least advanced or earlier stage, and stage III is the most advanced or later stage.
 Patients with the least advanced stages are more likely to be cured and often need less aggressive treatment than patients with a more advanced stage.

 Staging for testicular cancer can also be clinical or pathological:

-Clinical staging is based on the results of tests done before surgery, which may include physical examinations and imaging tests (see Diagnosis).
+Clinical staging is based on the results of tests other than surgery or biopsy, which may include physical examinations and imaging tests (see Diagnosis).
 For example, clinical stage II testicular cancer means that the retroperitoneal lymph nodes are enlarged when viewed with a CT or MRI scan.